veit/jupyter-tutorial/docs/productive/envs/pipenv/spack.rst

-Pipenv und Spack
+Pipenv and Spack
 ================

-Pipenv wurde bereits zur :doc:`Installation von Jupyter Notebooks
-</first-steps/install>` verwendet.
-Wir benötigen hier jedoch Pipenv für unsere
-:doc:`Spack Environments <../../envs/spack/envs>` um
-einerseits binärkompatible Builds mit Spack erzeugen zu können und andererseits Python-Pakete für die Datenerhebung, -Visualisierung etc. einfach nutzen zu können.

-Aktiviert hierfür zunächst die passende Python-Version aus dem
-Spack-Environment:
+Pipenv has already been used to :doc:`install Jupyter notebooks
+</first-steps/install>`.
+However, we need Pipenv for our :doc:`Spack
+environments <../../envs/spack/envs>` to be able to generate binary-compatible builds with Spack on the one hand and to be able to easily use Python packages for data collection, visualization, etc. on the other.

+To do this, first activate the appropriate Python version from the Spack
+environment:

    .. code-block:: console